Convergence Analysis for Nonlinear GMRES: Numerical experiments

 \section{Numerical experiments}

-In this section, we report some numerical experiments to show the q-linear convergence of NGMRES(0) and the r-linear convergence of NGMRES($m$), where $m>0$. \begin{example} We consider a $2\times 2$ nonlinear system taken from \cite{de2022linear} with some modifications:
+In this section, we report some numerical experiments to show the q-linear convergence of NGMRES(0) and the r-linear convergence of NGMRES($m$), where $m>0$.
+Additionally, we study the convergence behavior of FP and NGMRES for multiple fixed points, as well as the convergence radius $\hat{\delta}$ in Assumption \ref{assump:nonlinear-q}. \begin{example} We consider a $2\times 2$ nonlinear system taken from \cite{de2022linear} with some modifications:

 and the fixed-point function

 It can be shown that $x^*=[0,0]^T$ is a solution of the fixed-point iteration and the nonlinear problem \eqref{eq:nonlinear2}.
 Note that